-I am an Assistant Professor of Philosophy at McGill University and Canada Research Chair in Data Ethics.
+I am an Associate Professor of Philosophy at McGill University and Canada Research Chair in Data Ethics.
 I specialize in philosophy of science, philosophy of measurement, and the ethics of big data and artificial intelligence.

 Until 2016 I was a Marie Curie Research Fellow at the University of Cambridge, and before that an Alexander von Humboldt Research Fellow at Bielefeld University in Germany.

-In November 2019 I was appointed Canada Research Chair in Data Ethics.
+I have recently been appointed Canada Research Chair in Data Ethics.
 In this role, I am developing principles for the ethical collection and use of scientific and medical data, based on the concept of responsible measurement.
 See my research page for additional details.

 An updated version of my entry "Measurement in Science" is now published in the Stanford Encyclopedia of Philosophy.